raygun101/MarkupKit/README.md

 * `LMColumnView` - view that arranges subviews in a vertical line
 * `LMLayerView` - view that arranges subviews in layers, like a stack of transparencies

-These classes use layout constraints internally, but abstract the details away from the developer.
+These classes use layout constraints internally, but hide the details from the developer.
 When used in markup, they can help the developer more easily visualize the resulting output.
 However, they can also be created and manipulated programmatically to provide dynamic layout behavior.

 All layout view types extend the abstract `LMLayoutView` class, which defines the following methods: